shvenkat/dotfiles/colorscheme/lightbox/README.md

 Note that, while solarized uses the same color values in both light and dark palettes, doing so is explicitly *not* a requirement for Lightbox.
-Relaxing this constraint is required to better achieve the above requirements.
+Relaxing this constraint is required to meet the above requirements.

 # COLOR VALUES